Altazor Award

-The Altazor Award of the National Arts or simply Altazor, is a Chilean award which is awarded annually.
+The Altazor Award of the National Arts or simply Altazor, was a Chilean award awarded annually.
 The winners are chosen by the own creators and performers of the arts.
 They were established in 1958, but were not awarded until 1999.
 The award consists of a cast-iron sculpture created by sculptor Sergio Castillo and a diploma.
 They were named in honor of Vicente Huidobro's work.